 The Woodland Management Plan, written in conjunction with Nottinghamshire Wildlife Trust, has set priorities for maintaining the woodland.
 The last 4 years has seen extensive whip planting within designated compartments to exclude rabbits, dogs and people.
 These have proved to be very successful.
-Figure 30 shows the fenced compartment with young trees and ground flora establishing.
 The new Woodland Management Plan was launched in 2017.